Electronic Fetal Heart Monitoring [en Español]

 Electronic Fetal Heart MonitoringSkip to the navigation

 Electronic fetal heart monitoring is done during pregnancy, labor, and delivery.
 It keeps track of the heart rate of your baby ( fetus ).
-It also checks the strength and length of the contractions of your uterus are.
+It also checks the duration of the contractions of your uterus .
 Your baby's heart rate is a good way to tell if your baby is doing well or may have some problems.

 Two types of monitoring can be done: external and internal.